neams-th-coe/cardinal/doc/content/tutorials/gas_compact.md

   start=AuxVariables
   end=ICs

-The `[Problem]` block is then used to specify settings for the OpenMC wrapping.
-We define a total power of 30 kW and indicate that we'd like to add tallies to the fuel compacts.
+The `[Problem]` and `[Tallies]` blocks are then used to specify settings for the OpenMC wrapping.
+We define a total power of 30 kW and add a [CellTally](/tallies/CellTally.md) to the fuel compacts.
 The cell tally setup in Cardinal will then automatically add a tally for each unique cell ID+instance combination.
 By setting `temperature_blocks` to all blocks, OpenMC will then receive temperature from MOOSE for the entire domain (because the mesh mirror consists of these